tainacan/tainacan-wiki/settings-page.md

 ![Screenshot of the plugin settings page](./_assets/images/settings-page-1.png ':class=alignwide')

+> [!NOTE]
-?> These are options that affect the entire plugin and affect all users.
+> These are options that affect the entire plugin and affect all users.
 You may also be looking for [per-user-role Admin Appearance settings](admin-appearance.md), [Collection-level settings](collections.md) or even [theme-specific settings](theme.md) that your theme may offer.

 ## 1. Search and Performance